This first-class bird of prey exhibit show off the Aquarium’s raptor collection and highlights our continued success in wildlife rehabilitation.

-Our goal is that Aquarium guests will walk away with a better understanding of these majestic creatures, and more importantly, what each of us can do to ensure their survival.
+Through learning about Grace and Bonnie and their rehabilitation stories, we hope walk away with a better understanding of these majestic birds, and more importantly, what each of us can do to ensure their survival.